abarker/abarker.github.io/content/understanding_python_imports.rst

 The rule for imports in scripts located outside packages is simple: scripts outside packages can only use absolute imports.
-Any absolute imports are allowed, but of course modules inside packages should almost always be imported with using dotted-path syntax relative to their package root rather than adding their directory to `sys.path`.
+Any absolute imports are allowed, but of course modules inside packages should almost always be imported as part of their package, using the dotted-path syntax relative to their package root, rather than as a non-dotted import.
 In some cases it may be necessary to insert elements to `sys.path[1]` (after the current directory at `sys.path[0]`) in order for Python to discover the necessary modules and packages to import.

-If you use a `setup.py` for your project then scripts outside modules `can be added to a project
+If you use a `setup.py` for your project then scripts outside packages `can be added to a project
 <https://python-packaging.readthedocs.io/en/latest/command-line-scripts.html>`_
 by using the `scripts` keyword argument.
 For development this involves setting up the project with a `setup.py` and then installing the project in development mode, such as by running `pip install -e .` in the directory with `setup.py`.
 (The `setup.py` file is usually placed in the project's root directory, which is `my_project` in the project skeleton given earlier).
 This provides a shell command for running the script which is in the shell search path.
 To add or remove scripts from the project the `setup.py` must be modified and the package reinstalled.
 A similar thing can be done using the more-recent `pyproject.toml` files if you use that method to set up projects rather than using a `setup.py`.

 Scripts inside packages
 -----------------------